dblock/code.dblock.org/_posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api.markdown

 _Facebook Account Id to FoodCandy Account Id_

 Once the signature is verified, you can trust the Facebook user id stored in the "user" cookie.
-It’s a 64-bit integer.
+It's a 64-bit integer.
 I created a new table in SnCore called _AccountFacebook_ and allow users to associate facebook IDs with their account.
 If the back-end can locate such an account, an SnCore login ticket is issued, which completes the login operation.

 {% highlight c# %}
 AccountFacebook account = (AccountFacebook)session.CreateCriteria(typeof(AccountFacebook))